celinehoang177/Film_Recommender/README.md

 To run this project and explore the Film Recommender System, please follow these steps:

 1. Start by cloning this repository to your local system.
-2. Download all the required libraries with the command `pip install -r requirements.txt`.
+2. Download all the required libraries with the command `pip install -r libraries.txt`.
 3. In the `data_preprocessing 3.ipynb` and `data_preprocessing 4.ipynb` files, replace the API key in `tmdb.api_key` with your actual API key.
 4. Open your terminal or command prompt from your project directory and run the `main.py` file with the following command: `python main.py`.
 5. Hurray!
 You're now ready to explore the Netflix Film Recommender System and discover your next favorite movies.